keefeere/keefeere.me/content/blog/falco_wazuh.md

 ---
 title: "How to set Falco and Wazuh integration"
 date: "2025-05-10"
+description: >
-description: "Guide to setup k8s cluster monitoring with Falco and send alerts to Wazuh"
+  Guide to setup k8s cluster monitoring with Falco and send alerts to Wazuh
 tags: ["Falco", "Wazuh", "syslog"]
 ---